Please will you help us make an even greater impact in 2016?

 Your generosity allows The Courtauld to maintain its high standard of excellence and supports Courtauld’s core activities such as:

-The Courtauld brings together world-class teaching and research in the history and conservation of art, combined with a remarkable art collection and Gallery programme.
+The Courtauld brings together world-class teaching and research in the history and conservation of art, combined with a remarkable art collection and Gallery program.
 We are unique in the UK in doing this.

 At the heart of The Courtauld lies the will to provide access to the arts for all whilst striving for excellence.
 The Annual Fund plays a vital role in supporting these activities.
 The campaign continues until the end of July – you can donate online or send a cheque.